 My experience with cats & cat photography:

-I’ve been rescuing cats (TNR, adopting and adopting out) here in Jacksonville, FL for more than two decades; first in Avondale and since 2001 in Old Ortega.
+I’ve rescued cats (TNR, adopting and adopting out) here in Jacksonville, FL for more than two decades: initially in Avondale and then starting from 2001 in Old Ortega.
 Some ferals insist on remaining outside and with TNR, they can live their best possible lives w/regular food & medical care.
-I’ve usually been able to slowly and carefully integrate the rest with the other kitties in my household.
+Over several decades I was able to slowly and carefully integrate a number of kitties in my household.
+For a number of reasons, I no longer actively do TNR.

-To minimize stress, I have created plenty of cat-friendly high perches and low hiding spots.
-Some need to be segregated for longer periods.
+I provide my kitties with lots of cat-friendly high perches and low hiding spots.
+Some needed to be segregated for longer periods.
 I’ve adopted out a few rescues when the the ‘match’ was perfect.
-I’ve also adopted kitties from friends who were not able to help at the time a cat was in dire straits.
+I’ve also adopted kitties from friends who were not able to help at a time when a cat (or two) was in dire straits.

-I currently have five former feral/community kitties happily living inside together with two house cats who were abandoned and one who was tossed out of a SUV.
-My motley crew of furbabies is fixed & chipped & health issues are managed.
+I’m at 7.
+It is enough.
+Over the years, it has been hugely rewarding despite the financial, emotional and time commitments involved.
+I currently have five former feral/community kitties happily living inside together with two house cats who were abandoned.
+My crew of furbabies is fixed & chipped & health issues are managed.

-For decades, I’ve been the official photographer for extended family & friends, for celebrations large and small, so 20 years ago when I actively began helping cats, I instinctively started taking their photographs: portraits, antics and to document their lives and their health.
+For decades, I’ve always been the official photographer for extended family & friends, for celebrations large and small, so since the late 1990s when I actively began helping cats, I instinctively started taking their photographs: portraits, antics and to document their lives (and health issues).

 All of our pets’ life stages are worthy of being photographed – from kittenhood to seniorhood!